ajitsingh98/Data-Science-Interview-Questions-Answers/inferential_statistics.md

 ---

-3. What do you mean by interval estimation?
+Q. What do you mean by interval estimation?

 <details><summary><b>Answer</b></summary>